danraskin/rhythm-sequencer-solo-project/HELP/HELP.md

 should be { ...sample: Player}

-Figuring out how to mount component with a functioning, playable GRID set to redux state is the first step in loading saved patterns. i'm several steps away from reaching full CRUD, and figuring this out may require some *serious* digging into the component guts. want to keep making progress, but feel a need to re-evaluate my game plan. am i reworking guts iteratively? do i have a full plan?
+Figuring out how to mount component with a functioning, playable GRID set to redux state is the first step in loading saved patterns.

+i'm several steps away from reaching full CRUD, and figuring this out may require some *serious* digging into the component guts. want to keep making progress, but feel a need to re-evaluate my game plan. am i reworking guts iteratively? do i have a full plan?
 How much time should i spend making a plan?

+## NEXT STEP OUTLINE ##

+* form GRID from STEPS data.
+This sequencer component should mount with stored pattern.

+* i don't know where to position the setSelectedKit